TheRegionClouds/.github/profile/README.md

 🚀 [**Sign up now**](https://dash.strengthcloud.fun) and launch your server in minutes!
 💡 Have questions?
 Hit us up in Discord!

-📢 **Strength Cloud – Hosting So Good, Even Your Grandma Approves!** 👵✅
+📢 **Region Cloud – Hosting So Good, Even Your Grandma Approves!** 👵✅